 In October 2022, the Social Security Administration (SSA) announced that it would be increasing Social Security benefits by 8.7 percent in 2023.
 This means that millions of Social Security beneficiaries will see their benefits increase by about $140 or more per month beginning in January 2023.
 And if your payment falls on a weekend or holiday, you can expect your payment to hit your account the business day prior.

 For example, beneficiaries who are due a Social Security check on Jan.
 1, 2023, will see their payments deposited on Dec.
 30, 2022, as Jan.
 1 falls on a Sunday.
 As for those who also receive Supplemental Security Income (SSI), increased payments will begin on Dec.
 30, 2022.

 In addition to increasing benefits, the SSA also announced that it would be increasing the maximum amount of earnings subject to the Social Security tax to $160,200.

 What’s causing the increase in the cost-of-living adjustment for 2023?
 The simple answer is inflation and rising consumer costs.
 The annual cost-of-living adjustment is based on what’s happening with the Consumer Price Index for Urban Wage Earners and Clerical Workers, or CPI-W. It's usually calculated in October.

 “When the prices on the goods and services that retirees depend on go through the roof, their Social Security benefits don’t buy as much, and that causes enormous financial stress for all retirees," said Mary Johnson, a Social Security policy analyst for The Senior Citizens League, in a statement.

 The buying power of Social Security benefits has decreased by 30 percent since 2000, says Senior Citizen League representatives.
-For example, $100 worth of groceries in 2000 will only amount to about $70 in groceries today.
+To put it in perspective, $100 worth of groceries in the year 2000 would now cost you $172, according to CNBC.